wciesialka/top-names/README.md

 ### Installing

 Simply run `python3 setup.py install` to install the package.
+You can also install the package from PyPI using `pip install top-names`

 ### Usage